Ethos and Aims

 KS3 Curriculum Content

-Bottle Opener – honing accuracy and hand working skills to shape and join materials
+Wooden Bird Box project – honing accuracy and hand working skills to shape and join materials.

 KS4 Curriculum Content